Valley Spring Junior High

 Third, I won't evaluate new arguments made in the 2AR or completely new arguments in the 2NR because that isn't fair to your opponent, they don't have a full opportunity to respond.

-Fourth, I know at nationals that persuasiveness and rhetorical choices are given great importance and while those will definitely help if you have me as a judge, know that I ultimately vote based off the flow.
+Fourth, I know that persuasiveness and rhetorical choices are given great importance in lay debate and while those will definitely help if you have me as a judge, know that I ultimately vote based off the flow.

 Finally, be nice!
 Debate can already be an exclusionary space and its important that as opponents (and judges) we work to actively make it better and that starts with being kind to your opponents.